 1 disk pie dough

-2. While prepping the veg, preheat the oven to 400°.
+While prepping the veg, placing a rack in the lower third of the oven and preheat the oven to 400°.

-5. Arrange potatoes, squash, carrots, and parsnips snugly in a single layer on top of the caramel, using smaller carrot and parsnip pieces to fill in any holes.
+Set onions aside for the end, and arrange the potatoes, squash, carrots, and parsnips snugly in a single layer on top of the caramel, using smaller carrot and parsnip pieces to fill in any holes.
 Scatter onion rings over all, and crumble goat cheese over vegetables.

-6. Roll out the dough on a lightly floured surface to a 12” (10"?) round.
-Drape over the vegetables, tucking edges into the pan.
+Roll out the dough on a lightly floured surface to a 12” (10"?) round.
+Drape over the vegetables, tucking the edges into the pan.
 Prick the dough all over with a fork.
 Bake until the crust looks dry, in other words that the fat has been absorbed into the dough, about 20 minutes; reduce the heat to 350° and bake until the crust is golden brown, 15–20 minutes.

-7. Let the tart cool 5 minutes before inverting carefully onto a large plate.
+Let the tart cool 5 minutes before inverting carefully onto a large plate.

 No comments: